 “Twenty minutes before the end Edwards headed home; Horner, a real opportunist, notched two more goals; and Collinson atoned for his earlier lapse with a terrific scoring shot,” declared the match report in the Express.

-A week later Edwards was selected to play in the under-17 team of the Leeds Combination League against a Bradford and district side, although its not clear if that match took place as, starting on 21 January 1947, there were heavy snowfalls and the country began to experience one of the worst winters on record.
+A week later Edwards was selected to play in the under-17 team of the Leeds Combination League against a Bradford and district side.
+It’s not clear if that match actually took place as, starting on 21 January 1947, there were heavy snowfalls and the country began to experience one of the worst winters on record.

 In mid-March a thaw set in and on Saturday 22 March Bryan was picked to play for a West Riding side against Durham in the F.A.
 National Youth Championship.
-Floods had threatened to stop the game at Bishop Auckland but the Yorkshire Evening Post reported that conditions had improved and the tie was set to take place as arranged.
-No result or match report appears to have been published so its not clear who won.
-Also in the team was Brian Close from Rawdon, who was already playing in Leeds United’s junior team, although a couple of years later he would transfer his allegiance to Yorkshire County Cricket Club.
+Floods had threatened to stop the game at Bishop Auckland but the Yorkshire Evening Post reported that conditions had improved and the tie was set to go ahead as arranged.
+No result or match report appears to have been published so it’s not clear who won.
+Also in the team was Brian Close from Rawdon who was already playing in Leeds United’s junior team, although a couple of years later he would transfer his allegiance to Yorkshire County Cricket Club.

-Its possible the firm gave him time off because in the spring of 1947 he had three successful trials with Bolton and at the beginning of May went with his mother, father and scout George Priestley to meet a club representative at the Queens Hotel in Leeds where he signed up for the Lancashire side.
-His father was so excited at the news that went to the meeting wearing odd socks!
+Its possible the firm gave him time off because in the spring of 1947 he had three successful trials with Bolton and at the beginning of May went with his mother, father and scout George Priestley to meet a club representative at the Queens Hotel in Leeds.
+There he signed up for the Lancashire side.
+His father was so excited at the news he went to the meeting wearing odd socks!